Lloyd Clark Fletcher: Conviction and sentence

 The death of Phillips lead to Fletcher being the first recipient of an indefinite life sentence in Queensland.
 Her death was also the first case in Queensland where DNA technology was used in a criminal conviction.

 Other crimes

 Rape and attempted murder

 In 1977, Fletcher pleaded guilty to the rape and attempted murder of a young female in Innisfail as she walked across the Jubilee Bridge which crosses the crocodile-infested Johnstone River.
-Aged 23, Fletcher saw the woman walking home late at night, accosted her, forcibly raped her and punching her unconscious before trying her bra around the neck and dumping her in the Johnston River.
+Aged 23, Fletcher saw the woman walking home late at night, accosted her, forcibly raped her and punching her unconscious before trying her bra around the neck and dumping her in the Johnstone River.
 The woman regained consciousness in the water, and Fletcher was sentenced to eight years imprisonment for the rape and 15 for the attempted murder.

 Kidnapping and reckless injury

 In 1989, Fletcher kidnapped and caused serious injuries to a 13 year old girl In Bright, Victoria.
 The victim, Donna Rupp was riding her pushbike home in the afternoon when Fletcher surprised Rupp by appearing as she crossed a bridge.
 Fletcher "yelled at [Rupp] to get off [her] bike and [she] tried to run in the other direction".
 Vehicles driving past Fletcher and Rupp noticed her injury, and stopped to assist.
 Rupp mouthed "help me", causing the drivers to assist Rupp and capture Fletcher at gunpoint and convey him to a police station.
 Following the attack, Fletcher was sentenced to five years imprisonment of which he served three years.